tracyjohnson213/cyberpatriots/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for section Y was copied from the [Air Force Associations'CyberPatriot - The National Youth Cyber Education Program](https://www.uscyberpatriot.org/Pages/About/What-is-CyberPatriot.aspx)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from Google Images and [Air Force Associations'CyberPatriot - The National Youth Cyber Education Program](https://www.uscyberpatriot.org/Pages/About/What-is-CyberPatriot.aspx).

 ### Acknowledgements

+- I received inspiration for this project from my daughter who is a high school junior interested in becoming a CyberPatriot at her school but is too busy!
-- I received inspiration for this project from X
+- I also received inspiration for this project from the project example presented by my User Centric Frontend Development Lead, Anthony O' Brien [User Centric Resource Pack](https://auxfuse.github.io/userCentricResourcePack/)
 To Code Institute for offering the learning opportunity as a Full Stack Development Student.
 Thanks to my User Centric Frontend Development Lead, Anthony O' Brien, my mentor Sindhu Kolli for project guidence and support.